awslabs/git-secrets/README.rst

 Defining prohibited patterns
 ----------------------------

-egrep compatible regular expressions are used to determine if a commit or commit message contains any prohibited patterns.
+``egrep``-compatible regular expressions are used to determine if a commit or commit message contains any prohibited patterns.
 These regular expressions are defined using the ``git config`` command.
 It is important to note that different systems use different versions of egrep.
-For example, when running on OS X, you will use a different version of egrep than when running on something like Ubuntu (BSD vs GNU).
+For example, when running on macOS, you will use a different version of ``egrep`` than when running on something like Ubuntu (BSD vs GNU).

 You can add prohibited regular expression patterns to your git config using ``git secrets --add <pattern>``.

-Ignoring false-positives
+Ignoring false positives
 ------------------------

 Sometimes a regular expression might match false positives.
 For example, git